kpstsp/maildump/README.md

 - Easy configuration and setup.

 ## Roadmap
-- Re-write to py3
+DONE: Re-write to py3
-- Download all emails as eml
+DONE: Download all emails as eml
-- Download and save as Mailbox (unix) format
+DONE: Download and save as Mailbox (unix) format
-- Replace mailproc to newer version or change lib